askap-vast/vast-pipeline/docs/using/runconfig.md

 Float.
 The beamwidth limit to use during `deruiter` association only.
 Multiplicative factor.
 Defaults to `1.5`.

 **`ASSOCIATION_PARALLEL`**
 Boolean.
-When `True`, association is attempted to be performed in parallel on separate sky regions.
+When `True`, association is performed in parallel on non-overlapping groups of sky regions.
 Defaults to `False`.

 **`ASSOCIATION_EPOCH_DUPLICATE_RADIUS`**
 Float.
 Applies to epoch based association only.
 Defines the limit at which a duplicate source is identified.
 Unit is arcseconds.
 Defaults to `2.5` (commonly one pixel for ASKAP images).